TeppoJouttenus/curating/modules/modules.md

 <!-- @section -->

 # What Makes a Good Module

+Best learning is customized based on the needs of individuals and teams.
+Current learning solutions make that much harder than it should be.
+Outlearn unleashes customization through Modules that any developer or manager can assemble to customized Learning Paths.
+Each Module

 Outlearn supports both native Modules and "Link Modules" which are created from links submitted to the platform.
 We expect that early on there will be much more Link Modules than native Modules.
 Longer term, we want to make Outlearn such an attractive publishing platform that lots of developer authors want to publish native here.
 Right now, a key part of your work as a curator is to find and review links to great learning resources on the web.